Using the Docker command-line

 Exercise

-What happens when you to start an existing ivonet/hello-world container with docker start <YOUR CONTAINER ID>?
+What happens when you start an existing ivonet/hello-world container with docker start <CONTAINER ID>?

 Tip